0xafrogeek/dhis2-public-portal-poc/README.md

 -   The API Key is securely stored server-side in an environment variable and referenced by the Next.js Server Action ('use server') code without exposing it to the client.

--   The API is validated by the middleware and only provides the requested data if the key is valid
+-   The API Key is validated by the middleware and only provides the requested data if the key is valid

 -   Authentication to the DHIS2 API is also securely handled by the middleware